Dorothy Johnson (actress): The Joker Is Wild

 Her first speaking part in a Hollywood motion picture was in the birthday cake scene with veteran actors Eddie Albert and Jackie Coogan in the Frank Sinatra movie The Joker Is Wild directed by Charles Vidor and released by Paramount Pictures in October 1957.
 Her line of dialogue was "What will he do?
 All he knows is show business."

 Bernardine

-Movie producer Sam Engel cast her in the title role of Bernardine, the fictitious ideal dream girl of Pat Boone and his friends in the movie Bernardine.
+Film producer Sam Engel cast her in the title role of Bernardine, the fictitious ideal dream woman of Pat Boone and his friends in the movie Bernardine.
 The pin-up swimsuit image of Dorothy Johnson as Bernardine was photographed by famous Hollywood studio photographer Frank Powolny and appeared in the movie and promotional materials.
 Bernardine was Pat Boone's first feature film and released by Twentieth Century Fox Studios in America in 1957.
 The movie's title song Bernardine sung by Pat Boone with music and lyrics composed by Johnny Mercer became a popular hit on the radio.